paritytech/asset_cli_tool/README.md

 ## Running a dev enviroment

-* To test the ledger integration you have to use an `asset-hub-polkadot-dev` chain which requires setting up a relay chain and attaching Kusama Asset Hub as a parachain.
+* To test the ledger integration you can use an `asset-hub-polkadot-dev`, `asset-hub-kusama-dev` or `asset-hub-westend-dev` chain which requires setting up the relay chain and attaching the corresponding Asset Hub as a parachain.
 For this purpose, zombienet is the preferred choice.

 * To run in a dev environment: